PhD in History

 Dissertation title: “The Effects of State Patronage on New Zealand Literature”.

-I am carrying out research on digital engagement with the arts and designing a new framework to better capture arts participation in today’s hybrid online/offline world.
+I worked with the Council’s research team on data analysis, interpreting academic literature, report writing, project design and communicating key findings to stakeholders.
+In particular, I authored a report on digital engagement with the arts and proposed a new framework to better capture arts participation in today’s hybrid online/offline world.
+The report was published on 6 July 2021, and is available here.

 Adjunct Research Fellow